Korbielowski/Korbielowski/README.md

 **`Student | Passionate Python Developer`**

 I'm an ambitious second year student of Applied Computer Science and Measurement Systems on University of Wrocław in Poland.
-Every time I build a project I'm trying to acquire new skills while at the same time doing what I really interests me.
+Every time I build a project I'm trying to acquire new skills while doing what I really interests me.

 ---